blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 Edit your Frigate configuration file and enter the ONVIF parameters for your camera.
 Specify the object types to track, a required zone the object must enter to begin autotracking, and the camera preset name you configured in your camera's firmware to return to when tracking has ended.
 Optionally, specify a delay in seconds before Frigate returns the camera to the preset.

 An [ONVIF connection](cameras.md) is required for autotracking to function.
+Also, a [motion mask](masks.md) over your camera's timestamp and any overlay text is recommended to ensure they are completely excluded from scene change calculations when the camera is moving.

 Note that `autotracking` is disabled by default but can be enabled in the configuration or by MQTT.